Barry Sanders: Mid-career (1992–1994)

 On September 13, 1992, Sanders had 26 attempts for 66 yards against the Minnesota Vikings.
-Against the Washington Redskins the following week, Sanders recorded 14 attempts for only 34 yards.
+Against the Washington Redskins the following week, Sanders recorded 14 attempts for only 34 yards in the 13–10 loss.
 On November 22, Sanders compiled 29 attempts for 151 yards and a touchdown against the Cincinnati Bengals.
 His rushing total against the Bengals brought his career total to 5,202 rushing yards, passing Sims for a new franchise record.
 Sanders finished his final regular season game with 19 attempts for 104 yards against the San Francisco 49ers.
 Overall, Sanders was credited with 1,352 rushing yards from a workload of 312 attempts and nine touchdowns; his rushing yards total ranked fourth in the league, and his attempts ranked third.
 He was selected to the Pro Bowl and named an AP second-team All-Pro for the first time.
 The Lions regressed from their previous season, posting a 5–11 record for the year, and missed the playoffs after making the conference championship the prior year.

-On November 25, 1993, against the Chicago Bears, Sanders was credited with 16 attempts for 63 yards before leaving the game with an injury.
-It was revealed after the game that Sanders had suffered a torn medial collateral ligament (MCL), and would miss three to five weeks.
+During the 1993 season, Sanders appeared to be well on his way to that year's NFL rushing title; however, on November 25, 1993, against the Chicago Bears, after rushing for 63 yards on 16 attempts, Sanders was forced to leave the game with an injury.
+The Lions revealed after the game that Sanders had suffered a torn medial collateral ligament (MCL), and would miss three to five weeks.
+It was subsequently revealed by a physician that Sanders had also torn his posterior cruciate ligament.
 As a result, Sanders was inactive for the last five games of the regular season.
 In his final contract year, Sanders and the Lions agreed to a four-year, $17.2-million contract, making him the highest-paid running back in the NFL, and the third-highest-paid player overall, behind John Elway and Steve Young.
 Starting in only 11 games due to the injury, he finished in the top ten in multiple rushing categories.
 Sanders was fifth in the league in rushing yards (1,115 rushing yards), ninth in attempts (243), and second in rushing yards per game (101.4 rushing yards per game); with a career-low three rushing touchdowns.
 He was named to the Pro Bowl and an AP second-team All-Pro.
 The Lions finished the regular season with a 10–6 record, clinching the NFC Central and a postseason berth.
 The Lions faced their division rival Green Bay Packers in the Wild Card Round.
-Sanders, after being cleared for the game, recorded 27 attempts for 169 yards, the best statistical postseason game of his career; but the Lions lost 24–28.
+Sanders, after being cleared for the game, recorded 27 attempts for 169 yards, the best statistical postseason game of his career; but the Lions lost 28–24.